HOPE Regional Leadership Institute

 • A $25 nonrefundable Application Fee

 • One letter of recommendation.
-Referrals from HLI alumnae are encouraged but not required.
+Recommendations from HLI alumnae are encouraged but not required.

-You may only apply to one Regional Insitute and it must be within your area of residence.
+You may only apply to one Regional Leadership Insitute, and it must be within your area of residence.

 Required Qualifications

-• Reside in the HOPE Regional Institute target area.
+• Reside in a designated HOPE Regional Leadership Institute area.

 • Be a civically engaged resident with at least 3 years of local activism — for example, community education, public speaking at government meetings/townhalls, voter engagement.